Horikitasaku/Horikitasaku.github.io/content/jp/posts/icecube.md

 weight: 1
 ---
 ## Introduction
-For the technical section, read more about DrHB and lafoss et al. Their papers are excellent.
+For the technical section, read more about Habib Bukhari, Dipam Chakraborty, Philipp Eller et al. Their papers are excellent.
+[8]

 I'm here to tell more about my own story.